Krrrl/thesis2020/manipulator_training/README.md

 ------------------------------
 ------------------------------

-Alternatively, the following is the full proceedure for the complete integrations test of GYM environment + lever + open_manipulator.
+Alternatively, the following is the full proceedure for the complete integrations test of GYM environment + lever + OpenManipulator.
 Each command runs from a seperate terminal.
 NB!
 Make sure that the lever is in the upright position, and the manipulator is in its recommended starting position(resting on only the claw).